Who played music in ancient Greece?

 Girls from rich families probably learned to play instruments at home, because they usually could not go to school.
-But most of the women playing instruments on vases are slaves who are working as entertainers at parties.
+But most of the women playing instruments on vases are enslaved.
+They are working as entertainers at parties.

 Learn by doing: play the recorder